rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 	-s ./path/to/denovo-map/Ab_372.2.fq \

 Etc.... (as in, followed by all your other sequences).
 So, the final file should look like [this]().
 Thus, you need to build your denovo_map file with EVERY sequence that you will use separately.... **How do you want to do this?**

+OK, let's start denovo_map!!!
+Look at the terminal window as it runs.... what's happening currently...?

+Hm, it seems to have failed.... what do you think happened?
+Let's find the logfile for denovo.
+First, navigate into denovo output directory, then do:

+	ls -ltr
+	tail denovo_map.log

+What does the logfile say....?
+Why did the run fail??

+Let's go back and eliminate all individuals that failed to recover RADtags, and [get over](https://giphy.com/gifs/movie-crying-johnny-depp-hAt4kMHnaVeNO) the fact that we lost those individuals.
+We need to re-make our script for **denovo_map.pl** excluding them.
+You can either move them to a different directory AND esclude them from the script, or simply exclude them from the script (either works!).

+Now we have our new denovo_map script ready to go.... let's set it up and see if it doesn't fail!